kabitachatterjee/frontend-nanodegree-arcade-game-kabita/README.md

 If while crossing the gravelled path the player collides with a bug, he/she again goes back to the starting position.
 If the player successfully jumps into the water without colliding with the bugs, he scores a 100 points.

+For moving the player on the screen the below keys are used:
+*'Up'*: For moving forward
+*'Down'*: For moving backward
+*'Left'*: For moving to the left
+*'Right'*:For moving to the right

 Also, there are 3 types of colored gems appearing randomly on the gravelled path.
 They are blue, green and orange in color.
 While crossing the path the player can collect these gems as they appear and in this way score more points.
 The points for collecting gems are:
-Blue gem : 100 points
+*Blue gem : 100 points*
-Green gem: 200 points
+*Green gem: 200 points*
-Orange gem: 300 points
+*Orange gem: 300 points*

 If a bug collides with the gems it collects the gem too.
 The player should try to maximise points by collecting more gems while crossing the gravelled path without colliding with the enemy bugs and jumping into the water.